The Guns Of Hawaii Five-O, Then And Now

 Jack Lord starred as veteran Detective Captain Steve McGarrett, backed up by his younger State Police proteges Danny Williams (initially Tim O’Kelly in the pilot episode, but replaced by James MacArthur when the series entered production) and Chin Ho Kelly (Kam Fong Chun).
 The series was undoubtedly Jack Lord’s show, indeed, CBS retitled reruns of Hawaii Five-O as simply McGarrett when syndication reruns were scheduled to run overlapping the current seasons.
 Lord was an actor’s who took the job seriously, and earned a reputation as a demanding and uncompromising presence on set, but the cast and crew of the show all agreed that Lord’s relentless drive for excellence brought out the best in the team.

 In fact, Hawaii Five-O built the Hawaiian television and movie industry from scratch.
-Literally none of the commercial infrastructure that made Los Angeles a hotbed of media creation existed on the islands, and it all had to be bootstrapped from humble beginnings.
+Literally, none of the commercial infrastructures that made Los Angeles a hotbed of media creation existed on the islands, and it all had to be bootstrapped from humble beginnings.
 The first few seasons saw soundstages built in a leaky Quonset hut, but eventually expanded into studios at Fort Ruger and Diamond Head.

-For most of the series run, the Five-O detectives relied on the Smith & Wesson model 36 “Chief’s Special” 5-shot revolver as their duty sidearm.
-Designed in the immediate post war era, S&W decided there was a slot in the market for a revolver smaller than a short barreled K-frame and yet strong enough to handle hot .38 Special loads that the old I-frame couldn’t.
+For most of the series run, the Hawaii Five-O detectives relied on the Smith & Wesson model 36 “Chief’s Special” 5-shot revolver as their duty sidearm.
+Designed in the immediate post-war era, S&W decided there was a slot in the market for a revolver smaller than a short-barreled K-frame and yet strong enough to handle hot .38 Special loads that the old I-frame couldn’t.
 The Model 36 debuted at the 1950 International Chiefs of Police convention and thus earned the nickname “Chief’s Special” and immediately became a hit with plainclothes detectives as a duty gun and ordinary citizens as a pocket gun.

 Around the eighth season, McGarrett switched out his 36 for a Colt Detective Special revolver.
 Introduced in 1927, the D-frame Colt was slightly larger and heavier than the S&W 36 that later competed with it, but compared to other duty revolvers of the era it was significantly smaller and still offered six rounds in a cylinder.
 McGarrett’s Colt appears to be a series one, which saw production from 1927 to around 1946, with an exposed ejector rod and a slightly narrower frame.
 The Detective Special remained in production until 1986, with a second run from 1993 to 1995.